matwilso/matwilso.github.io/_drafts/sim2real.md

 Some of this may be out of reach of current methods to learn, but eventually we *will* want robots that can write on a piece of paper or something like that.)

-We need a simulator that is smart, that can help us calibrate systems automatically to form models of the actual phenomenon it is trying to simulate and to improve based on errors in its prediction.
+For a proof of concept, imagine how good you are at simulating in your head.
+You can pretty well imagine what happens if you knock your coffee cup over or pick it up and throw it across the room.
+And you learned that ability from your experience and some amazing inductive biases from evolution.
+With robotic data collection and inductive biases from traditional simulators, we could learn a simulator.
+This is not trivial, but it is certainly possible.

-We are in the stone age of simulators.
+It seems we are in the stone age of simulators.
 They are arduous to setup with XML files, they only cover a small set of phenomenon efficiently, and they are challenging to calibrate.
 The simulator could be a much more general and useful tool than it currently is.
+We need a simulator that is smart, that can help us calibrate systems automatically to form models of the actual phenomenon it is trying to simulate and to improve based on errors in its prediction.

 The simulator should become a central focus of research.
 We should push on it.
-We should push on it and I believe we can make the simulator into an incredible tool.
-Not just bring it up to snuff, but actually blow past that, and make it a central tool to the success of sim2real robot learning.
+We should push on it and make the simulator into a central tool.
+Not just bring it up to snuff, but actually blow past that, and make it a central tool that enables general progress across the field and even beyond robotics.

 With the advances in deep learning, robotics, computer vision, and graphics, the time is ripe for starting development on such a system.